genefrix/alpha-blog/README.md

-1. this is a home work from udemy
+  1. this is a home work from udemy with about page creation